Canberra Youth Orchestra

 Conductor: Leonard Weiss

-Leonard Weiss is the Musical Director/Conductor of the Canberra Youth Orchestra, the National Capital Orchestra, the ANU Choral Society, and the Canberra Qwire, amongst other ensembles.
+Leonard Weiss is the Musical Director/Conductor of the Canberra Youth Orchestra, the National Capital Orchestra, the ANU Choral Society, and the Canberra Qwire, among other ensembles.
 In 2016 Leonard was the Young Canberra Citizen of the Year for Youth Arts and Multimedia, an ACT Finalist for 2016 Young Australian of the Year and received a Canberra Critics’ Circle Award for Music.
+He has recently been invited to participate in the 2018 Australian Conducting Academy, which will see him study under Johannes Fritzsch and conduct the Tasmanian Symphony Orchestra.

 Leonard can often be seen performing on harp or French horn; both of which he has performed in concerts with the Canberra Youth Orchestra as well as at numerous major functions as a harpist.